zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

     fixjsstyle CloudAppSelectAllItems.js

-The script analyzed out script and warned about 8 errors.
-At this we can either apply the corrections ourselves and iterate until it's all good or, as stated on the last message we can apply the `fixjsstyle` script to it.
-Let's try that:
+It analyzed our script and warned about 8 errors.
+At this point we can either apply the corrections ourselves and iterate until it's all good or, as stated on the last message, we can apply `fixjsstyle` to it.
+Let's try that

     :::shell
     (blogging)zemanel at victory on WorkDir  fixjsstyle CloudAppSelectAllItems.js Fixed 6 errors in /Users/zemanel/WorkDir/CloudAppSelectAllItems.js

-6 of the 8 errors were corrected automatically by the script.
+We can see that 6 of the 8 errors were corrected automatically by the script.
 Re-running the linter we get:

     :::shell
     (blogging)zemanel at victory on WorkDir  fixjsstyle CloudAppSelectAllItems.js